Marcus Lyon: Life and work

+After the millennium he turned his attention to his artwork and produced bodies of work on globalisation and science, such as: the BRIC's, Exodus, Timeout and Intersection, Optogenome and Fuel series.

-In 2014 Lyon he founded the Human Atlas initiative.
+In 2014 Lyon he founded the Human Atlas initiative: a body of work bringing science and art together through images, sound and DNA.
 In this work his studio creates books and exhibitions that study nominated groups of people in specified geographies through the lens of portraits, app-based image-activated soundscapes and ancestral DNA maps.
-To date, the team has created projects on Brazil, Germany, and Detroit.
+To date, the team has created projects on Brazil, Germany, and Detroit - with two further atlases currently in production.